stephenjjones/docker-data-science/README.md

 	- [Anaconda on docker hub](https://hub.docker.com/r/continuumio/anaconda/)
 	- [Tensorflow on docker hub](tensorflow)
 	- [RStudio on docker hub](https://hub.docker.com/r/rocker/rstudio/)
-- If you need custom libraries not in the base image, you need to create a custom DockerFile (see below) that extends your base docker image
+- If you need custom libraries not in the base image, you need to [create a custom DockerFile](#custom-dockerfile) that extends your base docker image
 - Build a new docker image from your custom DockerFile `$ docker build --rm -t <username>/<image_name> <dockerfile>`
 - Start an instance of your custom docker image, exposing the relevant ports and mounting your local directory
 	```